 Further, dogs aren't capable of forming the same psychological dependence on substances like humans are.
 Dogs can, however, form physical dependencies on drugs and medications like opioids.

-A dog's body gets accustomed to the substance and adjust to it, feeling the absence intensely when it's removed.
+A dog's body gets accustomed to the substance and adjusts to it, feeling the absence intensely when it's removed.
 That's why veterinarians typically taper drugs off of physically addictive medicines rather than just stopping them suddenly.

 CBD is not a physically addictive substance.
 It is not a psychologically addictive substance, either.
 Therefore, dogs don't become addicted to CBD.